What is GitHub?

 - Type

-to update your local repository with the latest changes
+git pull to update your local repository with the latest changes

 Issues